jfrogtraining/git-lfs-demo/README.md

 Create a local repository in Artifactory of type Git LFS.
 For this example, we will be using a repository called gitlfs-local on https://104.197.232.86/artifactory.
 To log in, the username is gitlfs and password is demo.

 Clone the repository using the command ```git clone https://github.com/jfrogtraining/git-lfs-demo.git```.
-Go into that repository using the command cd git-lfs-demo.
+Go into that repository.

 Use the command ```open .``` to see everything that is currently inside the Github repository.